-After her career at Michigan State, Bastel competed on the LPGA Tour in 2005, 2006 and 2008 and played on the Duramed Futures Tour in 2004, 2007 and 2009.
+After her career at Michigan State, the current Gator head coach competed on the LPGA Tour in 2005, 2006 and 2008 and played on the Duramed Futures Tour in 2004, 2007 and 2009.
 She captured the Futures Tour Player of the Year award and was the leading money winner in 2007.
-Bastel carded a career low 66 at the 2008 McDonald’s LPGA Championship.
+Glaser carded a career low 66 at the 2008 McDonald’s LPGA Championship.
 She also notched two top-10 finishes on the LPGA Tour.
-A three-time member of the Big Ten All-Academic Team, Bastel received her bachelor’s degree in marketing from Michigan State University in the spring of 2002.
+A three-time member of the Big Ten All-Academic Team, Glaser received her bachelor’s degree in marketing from Michigan State University in the spring of 2002.

 |University of Florida||Head Coach||2012-Present|